CLARIFID: Improving Radiology Report Generation by Reinforcing Clinically Accurate Impressions and Enforcing Detailed Findings: Method

-PPO \cite{schulman2017proximalpolicyoptimizationalgorithms} is a policy gradient method that provides stable updates by constraining the policy change between iterations.
-For our report generation task, we conceptualize the problem in terms of states, actions, policy, and rewards.
-The states ($s_t$) consist of the current partial report and visual features.
-Actions ($a_t$) represent the selection of the next token in the sequence.
+PPO~\cite{schulman2017proximalpolicyoptimizationalgorithms} is a policy gradient method that provides stable updates by constraining the policy change between iterations.
+For our report generation task, we conceptualize the problem in terms of states, actions, policies, and rewards.
+The states ($s_t$) consist of the current partial report and visual features, while actions ($a_t$) represent the selection of the next token in the sequence.
 The policy ($\pi_\theta$) defines the probability distribution over possible next tokens.
-The reward ($r$) is derived from the CheXbert-based F1 score calculated on the Impression section.